-Microchip's supplier engagement activities in the reporting year focused primarily on Microchip Category A suppliers.
+Microchip's supplier engagement activities in the reporting year again focused primarily on Microchip Category A suppliers.
 During the reporting year we requested completion of the CFSI CMRT by raw material suppliers and contract manufacturers of Category A products using an educational request letter that included training materials developed by Microchip, a prohibited smelters list, and referral to training materials developed by and available through the CFSI.
 We reviewed responses against criteria developed to determine the number of valid responses ("Response Criteria") and we followed up for corrections and clarifications as needed.
-During the reporting year all reported smelters for Category A products were found to be either listed in the CFSI "compliant" smelter lists or their "active" smelter lists.
-Over the course of the year, the CFSI decertified one tin smelter, however, because the smelter committed to the CFSI to remedy identified discrepancies and publically committed to rejoin the "compliant" smelter list by the end of January 2016, the CFSI created a special category for smelters voluntarily undertaking extended corrective action.
-Microchip and many others in the electronics industry communicated directly to this smelter concern regarding following through with the remedial activities to which they committed.
-Ultimately, this tin smelter did follow through on its commitments, remedied discrepancies, and rejoined the CFSI "compliant" smelter list.
-This smelter remains in Microchip's reported smelter set for all Categories of products.
+During the reporting year all reported smelters for Category A products were found to be listed in the CFSI "compliant" smelter lists.
+Over the course of the year and extending into early 2017, the CFSI de-listed a number of smelters; additional discussion is presented in Section 3.3, second paragraph, of this CMR.

-For Microchip's Category B, Category C, and Category D products, Microchip expanded its engagement with the second and third tier discrete component and peripheral equipment suppliers using the CFSI CMRT and educational materials.
+For Microchip's Category B, Category C, and Category D products Microchip continued and expanded its engagement with the second and third tier discrete component and peripheral equipment suppliers using the CFSI CMRT and educational materials.
 We continue to encounter circumstances where the manufacturer of the discrete component declined to provide a completed CMRT because we are not their direct customer - our contract manufacturers are their direct customer but the contract manufacturers are not responsible for specifying the discrete components.